-Aside from the shared features, both fast-paced social media channels are favored by younger generations -- especially Gen Z. While over 50% of TikTok’s audience is younger than 34, it’s also been reported that Gen Z has flocked to Douyin.
+Aside from the shared features, both fast-paced social media channels are favored by younger generations.
+While over 92.39% of TikTok’s audience is younger than 34, it’s also been reported that Gen Z has flocked to Douyin.

 Douyin and TikTok’s success story is a great example of how one unique international platform can change the way we consume content in other countries.
-Prior to TikTok’s launch in the Western hemisphere, many Americans hadn’t seen anything similar to it since Vine -- a similar short video app and feed that was discontinued by Twitter in 2016.
+Prior to TikTok’s launch in the Western hemisphere, many Americans hadn’t seen anything similar to it since Vine.

-Number of users: 400 million monthly active users
+- Number of users: 308.2 million daily active users

-From looking at a variety of videos that have been uploaded on to other sites from this platform, it seems like many Chinese residents have used this app to highlight their unique skills and musical talent.
+From looking at a variety of videos that have been uploaded to other sites from this platform, it seems like many users have used this app to highlight their unique skills and musical talent.

 In 2019, Apple distinguished Kuaishou as a global app that was defining mobile video storytelling trends.
 This came shortly after the app notably added ecommerce and monetization features that enabled creators in poverty-stricken rural China to make money from it.

-Aside from its short-videos, Kuaishou also allows users to live stream content to their friends or followers on the platform.
-Similarly to the short video feature, the stream has allowed users to film longer videos that highlight their skills.
+Aside from its short videos, Kuaishou also allows users to live stream content on the platform.
+Similar to the short video feature, the stream has allowed users to film longer videos that highlight their skills.